roxk/idlgen/README.md

 #### Property

 Template types that has a single template parameter and overloads `operator()` can be configured as getter or property templates.
-When a data member is defined with these types, idlgen would recognize these overloaded `operator()` as runtime class methods.
+When a (static) data member is defined with these types, idlgen would recognize these overloaded `operator()` as runtime class methods.
 When configured, these methods would be considered as getter or setter (property).

 To specify a template type as getter, add the qualified name of the template to project property `IdlGenCppGetterTemplate`.